daronphang/programming-resources/architectures/software/clean/clean.md

 ## Clean architecture

-Clean architecture is a system architecture guideline proposed by Robert C. Martin, derived from many architectural guidelines including hexagonal, onion, etc.
+Clean architecture is a system architecture guideline popularized by Robert C. Martin, derived from many architectural guidelines including hexagonal, onion, domain-driven design, etc. It emphasizes separation of concerns, testability, and independence of frameworks or external systems.

 <img src="../assets/clean-architecture.png">

 ### Benefits

-- Independent of frameworks
-- Testable
-- Independent of UI
-- Independent of database
-- Independent of any external agency
+- Separation of concerns: Business rules (core logic) are isolated from delivery mechanisms (web, CLI, DB)
+- Testability: As core logic is decoupled from frameworks and I/O, it's easier to write fast, reliable unit tests without requiring real databases or servers
+- Framework independence: You can swap out frameworks (web, DB, etc.) without rewriting core business logic, which is ideal for long-term maintainability and adaptability
+- Scalability: Large teams can work on different layers without stepping on each other’s toes, and allows feature growth without entangling unrelated concerns
+- Maintainability: Changes in one part of the system (e.g., UI or DB schema) typically don't ripple into the core business logic

+### Drawbacks

+- Initial complexity and overhead: More layers mean more files, packages and abstractions.
+Can be overengineering for smaller projects
+- Higher learning curve: Developers unfamiliar with the pattern may struggle to understand the separation and data flow, and adhering to this architecture requires discipline and architectural consistency
+- Boilerplate code: To maintain decoupling, you often write interfaces and translation layers (DTOs, mappers), which can feel repetitive
+- Requires strong architectural leadership: Without a clear vision and consistent application of principles, the codebase can become fragmented or misaligned with Clean Architecture goals

 ### Dependency rule

-The concentric circles represent different areas of software.
-In general, the further in you go, the higher level the software becomes.
-The outer circles are mechanisms.
-The inner circles are policies.

-The Dependency Rule states that the source code dependencies can only point inwards.
+The Dependency Rule is a key principle in Clean Architecture.
+It dictates how dependencies should flow in architecture and defines the relationship between different layers of the application.
+The rule essentially enforces that **dependencies should only point inward, meaning that outer-level layers should depend on inner-level layers but not the other way around**.
 This means nothing in an inner circle can know anything at all about something in an outer circle. i.e. the inner circle shouldn’t depend on anything in the outer circle.

-By the same token, **data formats used in an outer circle should not be used by an inner circle**, especially if those formats are generate by a framework in an outer circle.
-We don’t want anything in an outer circle to impact the inner circles.
+For instance, the core logic (entities and use cases) should not depend on any external framework, database, or UI layer.
+It should only depend on abstractions.
+Outer layers (like frameworks or UI) depend on inner layers (core business logic), but not the other way around.

+This rule makes the code more modular, testable, and flexible, allowing you to replace or change external dependencies with minimal impact on the core logic.

 ## Layers